TheBestTvarynka/Dataans/doc/web_server/README.md

 2FA secret and recovery codes are stored on the server side and encrypted using the server's encryption key.

 2FA does not make the encryption of the data stronger.
 It makes the auth process stronger and better.
 In other words, the [secret key](#secret-key) is *a second factor* for data encryption like the authenticator app is the second factor for auth.
 The attacker with the password is unable to decrypt the data without a secret key and to sign-in without 2FA.

+### The server encryption key rotation

+The server encryption key rotation is not planned for the next few releases, but it's not a problem to implement it.
+The app design is flexible and it's not a big dial to implement the key rotation.

+### User's identity on the server

+Only the following user information is stored on the server:

+* User id.
+All user ids are randomly generated and the server does not store any information about the user's real identity.
+So, there is no point in user id encryption.
+* `Argon2` hash of the user password.
+* `Sha256` hash of the user name.
+* 2FA secret and recovery codes encrypted with the server's encryption key.

 ## Data synchronization